Barcelona in May: Spring in Full Bloom

 Dia de Corpus: Dancing Egg Festival

 These dancing eggs may be seen throughout the city during Dia de Corpus, decorating churches, outdoor spaces, and public spaces.
-This distinctive custom is an absolute must-see for anybody looking for a one-of-a-kind experience in the city because it not only represents the miraculous events of life and the rebirth of Christ but also gives tourists an insight into Barcelona’s rich cultural past.
+This distinctive custom is an absolute must-see for anybody looking for a one-of-a-kind experience in the city.

 Capturing Barcelona's Beauty Through the Lens